 Picture books are valuable tools not only to teach important lessons but to break the ice for parents and teachers to dive in further and get to the heart of the lesson more easily.
 As my own children knock on adolescence’s door I have been thinking about the core lessons I want my children to take out into the world.
 The one I have not listed here is of course how deeply and unconditionally they are loved.
 While books like Where the Wild Things Are and The Most Loved Girl In The World both capture that message so well they leave me in tears, these are the important messages I feel less confident teaching and that’s where these picture book lists are so helpful!

-Click on the title below the images to be taken to the full book lists with reviews.
+Click on the title below the images of the book lists to be taken to the full picture book lists with reviews.

 Being different is a strength, not a weakness